 Keep parents/carers fully informed of this progress and make sure parents/carers are involved when we plan what happens next (Support plan review).

-If you have concerns about your child’s progress in school call into school, or phone and make an appointment to talk to your child’s teacher or our Special Needs Co-ordinator Susan Warden.
+If you have concerns about your child’s progress in school call into school, or phone and make an appointment to talk to your child’s teacher or our Special Needs Co-ordinator Mrs Susie Buck.

-My child needs special help to manage in school ~ what does Derwent Community School offer?
+My child needs special help to manage in school ~ what does Derwent Primary School offer?

 - A meeting at least 3 times a year to discuss your childs targets